Ansam-02/Mastering-JavaScript-in-20-Days/Day1.md

-# What I learned from the first day tasks
-i done a simple tasks which about the basic of javascribt
+# Day 1: Introduction to DOM & Data Types
+This README file summarizes the JavaScript lesson on Basic Javascript.These Consepts are important in programming for efficient code, string manipulation, and accessing specific characters in a string respectively.

-## Example:
+## Lesson Summary:
+In this lesson, we explored the Basic JavaScript.
+Here are the key points covered:
-1) compound Assignment With Augmented Multiplication
+* compound Assignment With Augmented Multiplication

      num*=2 which is the same of num = num*2